Loch Earn in the Trossachs National Park

 If rain really bothers you, then please don’t choose Scotland.
 (Check out our helpful holiday compatibility test).

 With the changing landscape comes changing weather.
 It’s part of the package.
-Our weather is what keeps the landscape so greeen and lush: and makes sunny days feel like gifts.
+Our weather is what keeps the Scottish landscape so green and lush, and makes sunny days feel like gifts.

 Further Information